PoemaIX/KSKB-IX/docs/RS.md

-Configuration of route server at KSKB-IX
+Configuration of route server at Poema-IX

 BGP sessions default configuration
 ----------------------------------